 You will have noticed that Book Reviews no longer appear on the pages of the TACTYC Early Years Journal.
 We will, therefore, now be putting Book Reviews for open access on this page.
-Check it out occasionally to see if there’s anything new that interests you!
+Check it out to see what’s new!

 Laura Gilliam and Eva Gulløv develop the theoretical and institutional context in the first two chapters.
 Chapter 1 introduces Elias’ concept of civilising, which is based on the premise that state and society are not distinct from individuals, because they are made up of individuals who act upon and reproduce social order.
 In countries with high population density and long ‘chains of interdependence’ the state monopolises taxation and the use of violence and punishment.
 It requires codes of conducts which are internalised as self-restrain.
 Consequently transgressions by oneself and others trigger feelings of shame and disgust.
 What counts as civilised conduct changes over time and reflects hierarchies of humans and human behaviour.
 Childrearing engages with key elements of civilising, the control of bodily functions, the exercise of emotional self-control and the mastery of social conventions and manners.
 As societal norms are inculcated in children, boundaries of civilised behaviour are contested and negotiated and civilising of parents takes place, too.